rpday/chinook/docs/source/tutorial.rst

 =================

 While a number of other tools are available for model diagnostics, we'll proceed now to consideration of ARPES intensity simulation.
 Similar to the inputs defined above, we make use of Python dictionaries to organize the input arguments.
-Above, we saw that the Brillouin zone extends over a square of side-length 1.256 Å:math:`^{-1}` .
+Above, we saw that the Brillouin zone extends over a square of side-length 1.256 Å :math:`^{-1}` .
 We will begin by looking at the Fermi surface of our material.
 ::
 	arpes = {'cube':{'X':[-0.628,0.628,300],'Y':[-0.628,0.628,300],'E':[-0.05,0.05,50],'kz':0.0}, #domain of interest
         'hv':100,                          #photon energy, in eV